finbourne/luminesce-sdk-python-preview/sdk/docs/CertificateManagementApi.md

 # **manage_certificate**
 > CertificateState manage_certificate(action=action, type=type, version=version, validity_start=validity_start, validity_end=validity_end, dry_run=dry_run)

-[EXPERIMENTAL] ManageCertificate: Manages a new certificate (Create / Renew / Revoke)
+[EXPERIMENTAL] ManageCertificate: Create / Renew / Revoke a certificate

  Manages a certificate.
 This could be creating a new one, renewing an old one or revoking one explicitly.
 The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something about the request cannot be processed - 401 Unauthorized - 403 Forbidden